 In 2010, Hunt Hill Audubon Sanctuary was awarded a grant through Wisconsin’s Citizen-Based Monitoring Partnership Program through the WDNR.
-The grant allowed Hunt Hill to purchase specialized equipment that detects the ultrasonic echolocation calls of bat species.
-This equipment, called an Anabat bat detector, is the only detector that makes it possible to view real-time, in-the-hand sonograms of bat calls, providing the fastest, most effective way to identify bats in the field.
+The grant allowed us to purchase specialized equipment that detects the ultrasonic echolocation calls of bat species.
+This equipment, called an Anabat bat detector, is the only detector that makes it possible to view real-time, in-the-hand sonograms of bat calls.
+It provides the fastest, most effective way to identify bats in the field.

 This equipment, although highly specialized, is user friendly.
 The basic procedure involves taking a night hike, canoe or bike ride with the Anabat.
 The Anabat collects data in the ultrasonic spectrum and not only shows it on a PDA by frequency, but also ‘translates’ it into sounds the volunteer can hear.

-Interested in helping?
-Through a short training on monitoring procedures and equipment use, anyone can use this equipment to collect valuable data on bat species distribution.
-You can learn more about the program through the Wisconsin Bat Program or contact Hunt Hill to learn more.
+Through a short training on monitoring procedures and equipment use, volunteers can use the equipment to collect valuable data.
+Learn more about the program through the Wisconsin Bat Program or contact Hunt Hill.

 If you know of a summer bat roosting location and would be interested in providing important data to the WDNR, consider conducting a Bat Roost survey.
-This survey involves hanging out near a roost close to civil twilight and simply counting the bats that exit.
-You do not need to be able to identify the bats, simply count – sometimes quickly!
+This survey involves counting the bats that exit a roost in the evening.

-Back in the 1930’s a Minnesota graduate student, Willis Eggler, contacted Aldo Leopold at the University of Wisconsin for his help in finding a location to begin studying the long-term changes in forests.
+In the 1930’s, a Minnesota graduate student, Willis Eggler, contacted Aldo Leopold at the University of Wisconsin for his help in finding a location to begin studying the long-term changes in forests.
 Leopold directed Eggler to contact Frances Andrews to use the property which would eventually become Hunt Hill.

 His hypothesis was that undisturbed forests would evolve over time into primarily basswood/maple trees; because their seedlings and saplings survived in deep forest shade, while other species which required sunlight to develop would not survive.